jarviscanada/jarvis_data_eng_JeshanChhabra/core_java/grep/README.md

 # Test

 # Deployment
-The app is dockerised into
+The app is build into docker image and has been pushed into the docker hub. (jeshan26/grep).
+We can pull the image and use it to run the program.